Atmore

 Is gambling legal in Alabama?

 Gambling devices are not permitted by the state of Alabama, which effectively means casinos are not allowed, all except those operated by the Poarch Band of Creek Indians.
-As the only federally recognized sovereign tribe in Alabama, the Poarch Bank of Creek Indians run the three Wind Creek casinos.
 There are also a couple of greyhound race tracks in Alabama in Birmingham and Mobile.
 There is no direct law that prohibits playing at a legal online casino.

 What’s the best casino in Alabama?

-We’ve listed three casino venues in Alabama, but most likely you’ll go to whichever one is closest to where you live.
-If you prefer to play at home, you can access social casino games online legally and there are many online casinos that accept players from Alabama.
+We’ve listed three casino venues in Alabama.
+Most likely you’ll go to whichever one is closest to where you live.
+If you prefer to play at home, there are many online casinos that accept players from Alabama.

 What casinos are available in Alabama?